ismael-araujo/testing-libraries/README.md

 Currently, I'm working on this cool library called `PyCarat`.
 I will publish it soon it on April 9th, 2021

 #### Blogs:

+Here are some of my most popular blogs about these libraries are the following ones:

 **[How to Run 30 Machine Learning Models with 2 Lines of Code](https://towardsdatascience.com/how-to-run-30-machine-learning-models-with-2-lines-of-code-d0f94a537e52 "How to Run 30 Machine Learning Models with 2 Lines of Code")**

 Learn how to run multiple machine learning models using lazy predict — code along